beniroquai/dSTORM-on-a-Chi-ea-p/CAD/README.md

 ## 3D Printing
 All files files in the [STL](./STL) folder can be printed using off-the shelf printers (we have a Prusa 3 MK2) at a layerheight of 0.2mm and 100% infill.

+## Preparation: Electronics + Wiring

+For all electronics-related tasks we refer to [this document](https://github.com/beniroquai/dSTORM-on-a-Chi-ea-p/tree/master/ELECTRONICS#lens-wiring).

 ## Assembly